 Using contrasting values, you can highlight specific areas of your drawing and make them stand out.
 It’s always an excellent way to add interest and visual appeal to your picture.

 One way to create contrasting values is to use different types of pencils.
-For instance, you might use a darker pencil for the shadows and a lighter pencil for the highlights.
+You might use a brighter pencil for the highlights and for the shadows, a darker pencil.

 You can also use different strokes to create other effects.
-Try using a light stroke for the highlights and a dark stroke for the shadows.
+Try drawing the highlights with a light touch and the shadows with a dark touch.

 Adding Shadows to Your Drawing